FZJ-IEK3-VSA/quinex/README.md

 First, familiarize yourself with the [strengths](#why-use-quinex) and [limitations](#limitations) of quinex.
 You may also want to read the [FAQ](#faq) section.

 Quinex can be used as a **Python library**, via **API**, or in a **web service** to for analyzing scientific literature.
 See the [usage guide](./docs/01_usage_guide.md) for detailed instructions.

-> [!IMPORTANT]
-> We are in the process of publishing all dependencies; therefore, installation will not work yet.

-To use quinex as a **Python library** create a virtual environment (for example, via mamba), activate it
+To use quinex as a **Python library** create a virtual environment (for example, via mamba) and activate it:
 ```bash
 mamba create --name "quinex_env" python=3.9 -c conda-forge
 mamba activate quinex_env
 ```
-and then install quinex via pip:
+Then, install quinex via pip:
 ```bash
 pip install git+https://github.com/FZJ-IEK3-VSA/quinex.git
 python3 -m spacy download en_core_web_md